The Restaurant Food Order Form

 Restaurant Food Order Form

-If you are having weekly or monthly promotions you can adjust the food order sheet with that particular item.
-If you are removing something off the menu simply remove all the information off of the restaurant food order form for that particular item.
+Maybe you are having weekly or monthly promotions, then you can adjust the food order sheet with that particular item.
+When you are removing something off the menu simply remove all the information off of the restaurant food order form for that item.
 The beauty of it is once you set up the form it is easy street from that point on.
 Every time you place a food order just print and fill in the order column, it is that simple.

 Constantly running out of product during the shifts will affect customer service.

 Example: A guest comes to your restaurant because of a certain product that you have on your menu, that guest places that order with the server.
 The server places that order with the kitchen.
-The cook tells the server that that product is not available because they ran out of it.
-The server now has to explain to that particular guest that the restaurant ran out of that certain product.
+The Cook tells the server that that product is not available because they ran out of it.
+The Server now has to explain to the guest that the restaurant ran out of that product.
 If you are consistently running out of food from day to day it will affect repeat business?
 Yes, it will affect your repeat business big time.

 What happens when you over order food or drinks?
 You will tie up more of your money in food and drink levels.
 Food spoilage may occur when there is too much food on hand or more than you need for any given period.